Yolk

-Yolk is a dotfile management tool with a unique spin on templating, sitting somewhere in between GNU Stow and chezmoi.
+Yolk is a cross platform dotfile management tool with a unique spin on templating, sitting somewhere in between GNU Stow and chezmoi.

 The Concept